ContentsViewer/ContentsPlanet/README.md

     * <https://github.com/syntaxhighlighter/syntaxhighlighter>

 ## More info
-For more information on this CMS, please visit [LinkageCMS](http://contentsviewer.work/Master/LinkageCMS/LinkageCMS).
+For more information on this CMS, please visit [Linkage - CMS](http://contentsviewer.work/Master/LinkageCMS/LinkageCMS).